History of artificial intelligence: Micro-worlds

 In the late 60s, Marvin Minsky and Seymour Papert of the MIT AI Laboratory proposed that AI research should focus on artificially simple situations known as micro-worlds.
 They pointed out that in successful sciences like physics, basic principles were often best understood using simplified models like frictionless planes or perfectly rigid bodies.
 Much of the research focused on a "blocks world," which consists of colored blocks of various shapes and sizes arrayed on a flat surface.

-This paradigm led to innovative work in machine vision by Gerald Sussman (who led the team), Adolfo Guzman, David Waltz (who invented "constraint propagation"), and especially Patrick Winston.
+This paradigm led to innovative work in machine vision by Gerald Sussman, Adolfo Guzman, David Waltz (who invented "constraint propagation"), and especially Patrick Winston.
 At the same time, Minsky and Papert built a robot arm that could stack blocks, bringing the blocks world to life.
-The crowning achievement of the micro-world program was Terry Winograd's SHRDLU.
-It could communicate in ordinary English sentences, plan operations and execute them.
+Terry Winograd's SHRDLU could communicate in ordinary English sentences about the micro-world, plan operations and execute them.

-Automata

-In Japan, Waseda University initiated the WABOT project in 1967, and in 1972 completed the WABOT-1, the world's first full-scale "intelligent" humanoid robot, or android.
-Its limb control system allowed it to walk with the lower limbs, and to grip and transport objects with hands, using tactile sensors.
-Its vision system allowed it to measure distances and directions to objects using external receptors, artificial eyes and ears.
-And its conversation system allowed it to communicate with a person in Japanese, with an artificial mouth.